Savannah Morning News: History

 William Tappan Thompson, author of the Major Jones series of humorous stories, along with John McKinney Cooper as publisher and owner, founded the paper on January 15, 1850 as the Daily Morning News.
 At the end of the Civil War in 1865, John Cooper was pardoned by President Andrew Johnson allowing him to retain ownership of the paper.
 Its name was changed to the Daily News and Herald, though Thompson remained as editor.
 Thompson left the paper in 1867 to travel in Europe.
 In 1868, Thompson returned and the paper was renamed again to The Savannah Daily Morning News for one edition, then changed to the current name the following day.
 In 1870, Joel Chandler Harris, who later went on to write the Uncle Remus tales, became an assistant editor.
 As assistant editor, Harris launched a successful campaign to outlaw dueling, which was still popular in Savannah in the mid-19th century.

 Banker Mills B. Lane, Jr. and publisher Alvah H. Chapman bought the Morning News and the Savannah Evening Press in 1957 and combined some operations as the Savannah News-Press Inc. The papers were again sold in 1960 to William Shivers Morris Jr., owner of the Augusta Chronicle.
 In 1969, the staffs of the Savannah Evening Press and the Savannah Morning News merged and in 1972 a combined Sunday edition called the Savannah News-Press was published.
 As evening newspapers were becoming less profitable due to competition by evening news programs on television, the Evening Press was cancelled, running its last issue on October 31, 1996.
 This left the Morning News as the only major daily newspaper of Savannah.

 In 2017, Morris Communications sold its newspapers to GateHouse Media.

+In March 2022, The Savannah Morning News moved to a six day printing schedule, eliminating its printed Saturday edition.